 Prosecutions of expatriates are rare, but fines are issued for minor offenses such as dropping litter, chewing gum on public transport, and smoking in public places.

 Violent crime is rare in Singapore but visitors should be aware that bag-snatching and theft from vehicles is not uncommon.
 Scams have been reported involving false claims of molestation and the British Foreign Office advises against any actions which could be misinterpreted.
 There is known pirate activity in the surrounding seas, and attacks on ships have been reported; mariners are advised to be cautious.

 There is a minor risk of dengue fever and taking basic precautions against mosquito bites is advised.
 Proper hygiene practices, such as diligent hand-washing, are advised to guard against infections such as hand, foot and mouth disease.

 Occasionally, forest fires in nearby Indonesia have led to smog and smoke hazes in Singapore.
 Those with respiratory conditions such as asthma are advised to make sure they have suitable inhalers and medication, and to stay indoors if possible in poor air conditions.

-Many long-stay residents in Singapore visit neighbouring regions of Indonesia and other South East Asian destinations.
-Vaccination against rabies is suggested for those travelling to remote areas where an antidote may not be easily available.
+Many long-stay residents in Singapore visit neighboring regions of Indonesia and other South East Asian destinations.
+Vaccination against rabies is suggested for those traveling to remote areas where an antidote may not be easily available.
 Travelers should also consider precautions against malaria.
-Hepatitis A vaccination is recommended if visiting areas where sanitation is poor; vaccination against Japanese Encephalitis (JE) is recommended if you're visiting areas with a risk of mosquito bites.
+Hepatitis A vaccination is recommended if visiting areas where sanitation is poor; vaccination against Japanese Encephalitis is recommended if you're visiting areas with a risk of mosquito bites.